CodenamesAICompetition/Game/README.md

 ```
 Installation for Windows:
 * Head over to the [nltk website](https://pypi.org/project/nltk/#files)
-* Download the nltk file above
+* Download the nltk file from the above link
-* start a terminal and change into the nltk directory
+* Start a terminal and change into the nltk directory
 * Finally type in:
 ```
 python setup.py install